lindentree/application-kanban/README.md

 }

 This will create an applicant card in the column matching the applicant status.
+(You will have to refresh the app to see the new card)

 ## Setup